Further, Together Citizenship

 Ask anyone from Medtronic, “Who is responsible for product quality?” and you’ll hear the same response every time: “Me.”

-As Medtronic and Covidien integrate, we are building on our combined and proven histories of quality performance and product reliability.
+After the integration of Medtronic and Covidien, we are building on our combined and proven histories of quality performance and product reliability.
 Covidien’s strengths in product quality highlight just how well-aligned our priorities and capabilities are, and how we can leverage the best of both companies.

 In 2011, Covidien launched Quality Begins with Me.
 This program fosters long-term capability building among employees, empowering them to promote excellence and show individual leadership to achieve better product quality and flawless execution.
 This closely mirrors Medtronic’s long-standing commitment to individual responsibility for quality and product safety in every job function.